 Sales Best Practices

 5 Social Selling Strategies with Outreach + LinkedIn Sales Navigator

 Picking up the phone, calling a complete stranger, and successfully selling something is a challenge - even with technology on your side.
 But what if there was a way to build a relationship with a complete stranger without actually ever meeting them to make them more receptive to that cold call?
 That’s the value of social selling.

 Much like many of your in-person friendships have been maintained over recent years by incessantly tagging friends in memes and sending dancing hotdog snapchats, social media (especially LinkedIn and Twitter) is having an increasingly large impact on the way we build and maintain sales relationships.
 So how do you crack the code to social selling?
 Here are our top social selling strategies to maximize your sales game with LinkedIn Sales Navigator and Outreach:

 1. Use our Social Overview layout to supplement your prospecting info with social data

 The best way to prepare yourself for the world of social selling is to integrate LinkedIn info into your prospecting workspace.
 You’ve probably heard that we recently integrated Sales Navigator data into Outreach via the Sales Navigator Application Program.
 Now we’ve made it even easier for you to always have your LinkedIn data at your fingertips when prospecting with our new “Social Overview” Intelligence Tiles layout.
 This is especially great for users who have wanted to take advantage of our recent LinkedIn Sales Navigator Integration but are finding it difficult to customize their intelligence layouts.
-The new layout includes the two new Sales Navigator tiles along with the Twitter tile, and our three Owler tiles, so you’re never caught without the right tools for social selling.
+The new layout includes the two new Sales Navigator tiles along with the Twitter tile, and our three Owler tiles, so you’re never caught without the right tools for your social selling strategy.

 2. Optimize your InMails